Package 4-3: Sight words

 Before your child starts

 Make sure your child has everything ready that they will need at the start of the lesson.
-There are 2 video lessons and 2 activity sheets to complete during the lesson, throughout the week.
+There are 3 video lessons throughout the week.

 Check that the videos are working and that the volume is turned up for the video lessons.
 It will help if your child is in a quiet environment so that they can hear all of the instructions.